dylanagreen/desipoint/README.md

 # desipoint

-desipoint is so named as it shows the current pointing of the DESI instrument on the night sky.
+`desipoint` is so named as it shows the pointing of the DESI instrument and the DESI survey area plotted on the night sky.
-The goal is to be able to actively monitor the pointing of the telescope on live all-sky images taken at the Spacewatch all-sky camera. desipoint additionally includes a paired down script version of the website, see below for details.

-desipoint is hosted here on this github page: https://dylanagreen.github.io/desipoint/.
+`desipoint` is also available as a website hosted here on this github page: https://dylanagreen.github.io/desipoint/, and more details can be found by switching to the `web` branch.

-## Details (Website)
+## Details

-- Base image is the [Spacewatch all-sky image.](http://varuna.kpno.noao.edu/allsky/AllSkyCurrentImage.JPG)
-- Toggleable overlays
-  - DESI Survey Area in red.
-  - Plane of the milkyway in purple.
-  - Ecliptic in cyan.
-  - Moveable "telescope" in chartreuse.
+`desipoint` represents a small suite of software designed to make working with Spacewatch all-sky images easier for the DESI collaboration.
+Detailed documentation is forthcoming.

+## Requirements

-- URL query params
+- astropy
-  - RA/DEC of display pointing can be changed via *?ra=* and *?dec=*
-  - Lookback using *?time=*
+- numpy
-    - Time query string uses [ISO 8601 format.](https://en.wikipedia.org/wiki/ISO_8601)
-    - Ex *?time=2019-06-27T06:09:10.104Z*
+- matplotlib
-- Toggleable automatic telescope tracking
-  - By default "telescope" will track the most recent pointing request.
-  - Clicking the "on" or "off" text will invert the tracking state.

-## Details (Script)
+## Scripts

-- desipoint.py script creates timelapse videos of the desipoint website overlay.
-- Start and end times are mandatory.
+`desipoint` also provides some scripts, one to produce static images and one to produce animated videos:

 - Command line switches:
   - *--milkyway* (*-mw*) for toggling the milky way plane
   - *--ecliptic* (*-ep*) for toggling the ecliptic plane